galiudaykiran/Document-Hub/README.md

 # Document Hub  – Flutter App

 📌 Project Overview

-Document Hub is a simple and clean mobile application built using Flutter that allows users to organize their documents into folders.
-The app features a visually enhanced user interface that follows modern design principles, offering a smooth and intuitive user experience without changing the original functionality.
-It is ideal for document categorization, quick folder search, and seamless folder creation.
+Document Hub is a powerful and user-friendly mobile application built using Flutter, designed to help users organize, manage, and share documents efficiently.
+With a clean and professional UI inspired by modern Material Design 3 principles, the app allows users to create folders, add personal notes, convert content into PDFs, and share their documents with others — all while maintaining a seamless and intuitive user experience.

+Whether you’re managing personal files, academic notes, or team documents, Document Hub provides an elegant and responsive interface that supports productivity on the go.

-🎯 Features
+🎯 Key Features

-📂 Folder-based document display with thumbnails
+📂 Folder-Based Document Management
+Create, view, and organize documents under personalized folders.

+📝 Personal Notes for Each Folder
+Attach text-based notes to each folder — perfect for quick descriptions, annotations, or reminders.

-🔍 Smart and responsive search bar
+🔍 Smart Search Functionality
+Quickly search folders by name using the responsive and sleek search bar.

-➕ Floating Action Button to add new folders
+➕ Floating Action Button (FAB)
+Easily add new folders with a modern FAB interface.

+⚙️ Settings Menu
-⚙️ Settings icon in the top app bar
+Access preferences and settings via the top-right icon in the app bar.

-💡 Clean, modern, and responsive UI (Material Design 3)
+🧾 PDF Maker
+Convert folder contents or personal notes into downloadable and shareable PDF documents.

+📤 One-Tap Sharing
+Share folders, notes, or generated PDFs via native sharing options (email, messaging, etc.).

+💡 Polished & Professional UI
+Smooth typography, rounded corners, subtle animations, and responsive layouts for a modern experience.

-🌗 Ready for dark mode support (optional)
+🌙 Dark Mode Ready (optional)
+Designed to support light and dark themes with ThemeMode.system.

-🛠️ Technologies Used
+🛠️ Tech Stack

 Flutter (Latest stable version)

-Dart programming language
+Dart language

-Material Design components
+Material Design 3

 Google Fonts (Poppins, Roboto)

-Flutter Icons (Material Icons)

-Responsive Layouts using MediaQuery and LayoutBuilder

-Animations using Hero, AnimatedContainer, and InkWell
+flutter_pdf (for PDF generation)

+share_plus (for sharing content)

 🚀 Getting Started
 Follow these steps to run the project locally:

-Prerequisites:
 Flutter SDK installed

-Android Studio / VS Code with Flutter extension
+Android Studio or VS Code

-A working emulator or physical device
+An emulator or physical Android/iOS device

 Installation:

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/Document-Hub.git
 cd Document-Hub
 flutter pub get